General Information

 Figure 2 shows a schematic lateral view of the bridge.

 A shore span s ≅ 5 m, and a main span m ≅ 10 m.
-The former consists of two longitudinal beams (shown in red) and transverse decking, while the latter consists of two knee-braced trusses, two transverse beams, and two longitudinal beams and transverse decking (as the shore span).
 The shore and main spans are supported by timber trestles, and the foundation consists of RC piles.
 Figure 3 shows a main span.

-Longitudinal beams and knee-braced trusses are connected by the transverse beams, which are placed in the mid-span region.
+A main span consists of two knee-braced trusses, two transverse beams, two longitudinal beams, and transverse decking.
+The knee-braced trusses and the longitudinal beams are connected by the transverse beams (mid-span region).
 The mid-span vertical has a larger cross-section and is also used as a barrier post, as shown in figure 4.

-Upper and bottom chords consist of two side-by-side placed boards, while verticals and diagonals consist of a single board.
-The truss members are connected by nails and bolts and nuts.
-Verticals and diagonals are connected to the upper and bottom chords on the external vertical side.
-Figure 5 shows a view from above of a knee-braced truss sector.
+The upper and bottom chords consist of two side-by-side placed boards transversely connected by nails but not longitudinally connected (gaps).
+The verticals and diagonals consist of a single board; they are connected to the cords on the external vertical side by bolts and nuts.
+Figure 6 shows a connection between a knee-braced truss and a trestle.

 The diagonal layout is asymmetric, and there is a field without diagonal.